Ssenseii/spotify-yt-dlp-downloader/readme.md

 ## 🛠 Prerequisite for Spotify Export downloads: **Export Your Spotify Data**

-Before using Potty for spotify downloads, you need to request your personal Spotify data from Spotify’s Privacy page.
+Before using Potty for spotify downloads, you need to request your personal Spotify data from Spotify's Privacy page.
 Spotify will provide you with a ZIP file containing several JSON files, including one named YourLibrary.json.

 This YourLibrary.json file contains your saved tracks, albums, and playlists metadata, which Potty can use to generate the track list and manage downloads.

 How to get your Spotify data:

-    Go to Spotify’s Privacy Request page.
+    Go to Spotify's Privacy Request page.

     Request your personal data export.